 What should you do if you really want a new home, but plan to sell soon?

-First, try to buy in a community that is almost full.
+First, try to buy in a community that is almost full with single family homes.
 Sure you may not have as much choice when it comes to lot choice, and in some cases your plan choices may be limited by the builders master plan.
 You may have fewer choices on which communities match this criteria, but the community will start to rise in value significantly almost as soon as the builder has finished the last house in the community.
 A good REALTOR can help you find these neighborhoods and builder choices.

 Second, pick a REALTOR that offers a rebate from their commissions to you.
 Genius Realty offers all buyers who purchase a new home up to a $5,000 rebate from our commissions.
 Genius Realty works hard to get you the best possible deal and then we add to that our rebate.
 This puts you in the best possible position to actually have equity in your new home when you go to sell it.